king-s-org/eiip.org.cn/index.md

 I'm Shangdian (King) Han.

-At Microsoft Research, I prototyped the new Office AI for Excel.
+- Full-stack research engineer.

-I believe high-quality code generation AI will be the most important development for human civilization in the near future, for the simple reason that code shapes our world today.
+- Specialized in software engineering, with 5+ years of experience in successfully collaborating with ML researchers to turn research into products.

-That's why I'm building an LLM agent customization platform to enhance the SOTA in code generation AI.
+- At Microsoft Research, I prototyped the new Office AI for Excel.

 - 🌱 UC Berkeley - Honors CS & Math
 - 📧 <kingh0730@gmail.com>